This is the ultimate guide to a House Deposit when buying in Queensland.

 Read More: First Home Owners Grant QLD

-7. How to Avoid LMI on your House Deposit
+7. How To Avoid LMI On Your House Deposit

-Something to remember
+Something to remember about LMI

 If you choose to refinance in the coming years, unfortunately, LMI is not transferable.
-So if your loan to value ratio is still higher than 80%, you may need to pay LMI again with your new lender.
+So if your loan-to-value ratio is still higher than 80%, you may need to pay LMI again with your new lender.

 Clear Credit History

-Your credit file will be reviewed, and any outstanding debt should be consolidated and paid down to get rid of it.
+Credit history is important.
+Your credit file will be reviewed, and any outstanding debt should be consolidated and paid down to eliminate it.
+You’ll also need to make sure that the rest of your outstanding payments are paid on time.

 Lower Personal Debt